baby636/p2pvps-client/client/rpi/flash-storage/README.md

 `sudo npm install -g pm2`

+12. Enable it as a startup service:

+`sudo env PATH=$PATH:/usr/local/bin pm2 startup systemd -u pi --hp /home/pi`

-12. Start the P2P VPS client with this command:
+13. Start the P2P VPS client with this command:

 `pm2 start p2p-vps-client.js`

-13. Finally, save the process with this command:

-`sudo env PATH=$PATH:/usr/local/bin pm2 startup systemd -u pi --hp /home/pi`

 and save the state of PM2 with this command:

-`npm save`
+`pm2 save`